dikiopolos/RtCampQAE/README.md

 ## AUTOMATION TESTING

-The automation frameworks use Selenium with Java, and JUnit.
+The automation frameworks use Selenium with Java, and run as JUnit tests.
 The tests are to be executed in Eclipse.

 - There are 4 .java test files that perform the 6 Test Cases.